-- Use the Schedule NR if you are a nonresident of South Carolina or you are filing as a part-year resident. - Check the Schedule NR box on the front of your SC1040. - Attach the Schedule NR and a copy of your federal return to your SC1040. - Do not submit your Schedule NR separately. - We cannot process your return if your Schedule NR is submitted separately or the return is filed without a Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN). - South Carolina conforms with the Internal Revenue Code as amended through December 31, 2020, except as otherwise provided.
-If Internal Revenue Code sections adopted by South Carolina which expired on December 31, 2020 are extended, but otherwise not amended, by congressional enactment during 2021, these sections are also extended for South Carolina Income Tax purposes in the same manner that they are extended for federal Income Tax purposes. - This instructional guide's references to form numbers and line descriptions on federal Income Tax forms were correct at the time of printing.
-If they have changed, and you are unable to determine the proper line to use, contact the SCDOR Individual Income Tax section at 1-844-898-8542 or IITax@dor.sc.gov.
+- Use the Schedule NR if you are a nonresident of South Carolina or you are filing as a part-year resident. - Check the Schedule NR box on the front of your SC1040. - Attach the Schedule NR and a copy of your federal return to your SC1040. - Do not submit your Schedule NR separately. - We cannot process your return if you submit your Schedule NR separately or file it without a Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN). - South Carolina conforms to the Internal Revenue Code as amended through December 31, 2022, except as otherwise provided.
+If Internal Revenue Code sections adopted by South Carolina which expired on December 31, 2022 are extended, but not otherwise amended, by congressional enactment during 2023, these sections are also extended for South Carolina Income Tax purposes in the same manner that they are extended for federal Income Tax purposes. - This instructional guide's references to form numbers and line descriptions on federal Income Tax forms were correct at the time of printing.
+If they have changed and you are unable to determine the proper line to use, contact the SCDOR Individual Income Tax section at 1-844-898-8542.
 Use these instructions as a guide when preparing your Schedule NR.
-They are not intended to cover all provisions of the law.
+They are not intended to cover all provisions of the law. - You're required to provide your SSN on this tax form.
+If you are a nonresident or resident alien and cannot get an SSN, contact the IRS to apply for an ITIN for the purpose of filing Income Tax returns.
+South Carolina will accept this number in place of an SSN to process your Individual Income Tax returns.
+For more information, contact the IRS at 1-800-829-1040 or irs.gov.